Nat Goodwin: Life and career

 When Kelly and his Chicago teammates won the pennant in 1885, Goodwin and Floyd treated the Chicago team to a performance of "The Skating Rink" at Hooley’s Theatre in Chicago.
 "After the overture the orchestra struck up 'See, the Conquering Hero Comes,' and Mr. Floyd conducted the eleven Chicago players to their boxes," Chicago captain-manager Cap Anson in the lead."
 After the first act, Goodwin presented Anson with a "solid silver facsimile of a League ball."

-A hit in the Victorian burlesque Black-eyed Susan led to Goodwin's taking part in Edward E. Rice and J. Cheever Goodwin's Evangeline company in 1874.
+For the majority of the 1880s, Goodwin toured the United States in a series of light opera and musical theatre productions.
+These included roles in established pieces like Sir Joseph in H.M.S.
+Pinafore, Lorenzo in La mascotte, Reginald Bunthorne in Patience, and Duc des Ifs in Les noces d'Olivette, and new works with part written specifically for him.
 It was not until 1889, however, that Nat Goodwin's talent as a comedian of the legitimate type began to be recognized.
 From that time he appeared in a number of plays designed to display his drily humorous method, such as Brander Matthews' and George H. Jessop's A Gold Mine, Henry Guy Carleton's A Gilded Fool and Ambition, Henry V. Esmond's When We Were Twenty-one, and others.
 He also found success in more serious works such as Augustus Thomas's In Mizzoura and Clyde Fitch's Nathan Hale.

 A chance trip to Goldfield, Nevada to witness a prize fight led to Goodwin's involvement in promoting mining stocks in association with George Graham Rice.
 Goodwin quit his partnership with Rice shortly before the latter was arrested for mail fraud.